 Since the effects of KCN in cornea shape distortion and stromal thinning are highly asymmetric, vision correction with spectacles and with spherical/toric soft contact lenses is suboptimal and only applicable to the early stages of KCN.
 Custom-designed soft contact lenses which incorporate aberration-controlled designs may provide some control of the primary aberrations associated with KCN such as coma and spherical aberration.

 Rigid gas permeable (RGP) contact lenses and scleral lenses are the mainstays of vision treatment for modest-to-advanced KCN.
 Their main advantage is the creation of the tear pool between the lens and the cornea, which naturally neutralizes the ocular aberrations associated with the keratoconic ectasia, thus possibly providing nearly excellent corrected vision.
 A disadvantage relating to the use of RGP lenses is that they may not be tolerated.
 RGP lens wear in KCN is often complicated.
 Primary complains include intolerance, allergic reactions (such as giant papillary conjunctivitis), corneal abrasions, and neovascularization.
-Alternatives include hydrogel contact lenses, piggyback contact lenses, or scleral contact lenses.
+Alternatives include hydrogel contact lenses, piggyback contact lenses or scleral contact lenses.
 The latter provide excellent vision and improved comfort.

 Corneal collagen cross-linking (CXL) is a minimally invasive outpatient procedure that has been shown to be effective in the arrest of the progression of KCN.
-It results in an increase of stromal rigidity, thus slowing and eventually stabilizing the progression of the keratectasia.
+It leads to an increase of stromal rigidity, thus slowing and eventually stabilizing the progression of the keratectasia.
 This has been demonstrated in ex vivo studies through mechanical (tensile test) and biological testing (enzymatic digestion).
 CXL application, when successful, leads to far less need for penetrating keratoplasty.

 When activated with UVA light (365 nm), riboflavin 5‘-phosphate functions as a photo enhancer and generates singlet oxygen and reactive species which are responsible for cross-linking.
 The classical, or Dresden protocol, involves epithelial debridement (to facilitate penetration of riboflavin and a high level of UVA absorption in the stroma), soaking the exposed stroma with riboflavin for about 30 minutes (to allow sufficient saturation in the stroma), and irradiation by 3 mW/cm2 of UVA for 30 minutes.
 Total energy dissipated is 5.4 J/cm2.
 A drug and device combination product was approved for cross-linking for the treatment of progressive keratoconus by the US Food and Drug Administration (FDA) in April 2016.